pira245/MyFirstWebFlaskApp/README.md

-# MyFirstFlaskApp
+# MyFirstWebFlaskApp
 This is a basic web aplication created with Python and Flask which aims to manage tasks.
-The idea behind this small project is to learn all the basic steps with web page creation using Python and Flask workframe.
+The idea behind this small project is to learn all the basic steps around web page creation using Python and Flask workframe.